aali14/Furuta_Project/README.md

 ![image](https://user-images.githubusercontent.com/35712553/82104771-04ba4600-96cd-11ea-836b-13811ae16e48.png)

-<p align="center">Figure 3: Plot of values retrieved from Coppelia with no torque applied<p align="center">
+Figure 3: Plot of values retrieved from Coppelia with no torque applied<p align="center">

 With the state space variables being collected almost instantaneously, we can multiply our gain, K, to solve for the required torque at each point.